Today’s topic is the continuation of the series on how to market a business from scratch by creating child care marketing personas.

 The third box is about knowing what she is challenged with?
 Is she challenged with trying to maintain balance?
 Is she challenged with trying to afford high-quality child care because she’s got multiple kids and then an expensive house?

 So then the final piece to this, now you’ve got those four baskets.
-So goals and values as one, source of information is another, the third one is challenges and pain points and the fourth one is objections and roles.
+So goals and values as one, sources of information are another, the third one is challenges and pain points and the fourth one is objections and roles.

 So now what you’ve done in this example is you’ve built a persona—you’ve built an avatar.